This document describes a configuration example to complete central web authentication on the Wireless LAN Controller (WLC).

 - Cisco WLC Software Release 126.96.36.199

-The first method is local web authentication.
+The first method of web authentication is local web authentication.
 In this case, the WLC redirects the HTTP traffic to an internal or external server where the user is prompted to authenticate.
 The WLC then fetches the credentials (sent back via an HTTP GET request in the case of an external server) and makes a RADIUS authentication.
 In the case of a guest user, an external server (such as Identity Services Engine (ISE) or NAC Guest Server (NGS)) is required because the portal provides features such as device registering and self-provisioning.
 The flow includes these steps:

 - The user associates to the web authentication Service Set Identifier (SSID).